abhi3700/My_Learning_NFT/README.md

 * For NFT, it's `ERC721 + batch transfer of tokens (with different ids)`.
 * very helpful for games, where a user buying weapons of different type (or id) which is gettting transferred at a time (i.e. batch transfer).
 * allows you to create Fungible, Non-Fungible, and Semi-Fungible in one single token standard.
 Both Fungible and Non-Fungible tokens can be created using the same standard.
+* The distinctive feature of ERC1155 is that it uses a single smart contract to represent multiple tokens at once.
+This is why its balanceOf function differs from ERC20’s and ERC777’s: it has an additional id argument for the identifier of the token that you want to query the balance of.
+* This is similar to how ERC721 does things, but in that standard a token id has no concept of balance: each token is non-fungible and exists or doesn’t.
+The ERC721 balanceOf function refers to how many different tokens an account has, not how many of each.
+On the other hand, in ERC1155 accounts have a distinct balance for each token id, and non-fungible tokens are implemented by simply minting a single one of them.
 * Every token `id` has a balance & owner (could be creator or holder).
 * coded as:
 ```